evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Tourer_Pro_S/_index.md

 You can choose between two sound systems for the Volkswagen ID.7 Tourer Pro S:

-- **Sound system:**: Features six speakers and delivers a maximum output of 140 watts.
+- **Sound system:** Features six speakers and delivers a maximum output of 140 watts.
-- **Harman Kardon Soundsystem:**: Features 12 speakers and delivers a maximum output of 700 watts.
+- **Harman Kardon Soundsystem:** Features 12 speakers and delivers a maximum output of 700 watts.

 Additionally, the model includes 4 USB-C connections as standard.